cedricbastin/cedricbastin.github.io/_drafts/how-to-sort-pictures.md

 <!-- METADATA AND SMART FOLDERS -->

-A lot of hidden value of pictures actually come from their metadata, date&time, geo-location tag, device&lens information etc.
+A lot of hidden value of photos actually come from their metadata, date&time, geo-location tag, device&lens information etc.
-This information might not be relevant by itself but you can use it to surface relevant information using *Smart Folder* on Mac's Finder of *Apple Photos* (I'm not sure what a similar feature on Windows would be called.)
+This information might not be relevant by itself but it can be used to surface relevant information using *Smart Folder* on Mac's Finder of *Apple Photos* (I'm not sure what a similar feature on Windows would be called.)
 They help to get around the limitation that a file can only be in a single folder.

 ![smart-album](/pictures/2020-08-sort-photos/smart-album.png){: .center-image .retina}

 For instance, even though I have all my pictures sorted in album-folders, I have one smart folder that references all the photos such that I can sort them by name or time.
-Similarly it is super easy to create a smart folders with all the pictures from a single device.
+Similarly it is super easy to create a smart folder with all the photos taken by a single device.

-Only time will tell of well this system will hold up, but after much back and forth I am quite happy with the current state of my 45k pictures strong library. 🤞
+Only time will tell if this system will hold up, but after much back and forth I am quite happy with the current state of my 45k photos strong library. 🤞

 Thanks for reading